nopnop2002/esp-idf-mirf/README.md

 # Using Advanced Settings
 When used at long distances, lowering the RF data rate stabilizes it.
 When changing the RF data rate, the sender and receiver must have the same value.
-When using 250KBps, it is necessary to increase the Retransmit Delay.
+When using 250KBps, it is necessary to increase the Auto Retransmit Delay.
 I tested it with [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01/tree/master/example/AdvancedSetting).

 ![config-nrf24l01-3](https://user-images.githubusercontent.com/6020549/149680713-ef4b5a1e-9080-4113-85a3-0ef17394c2fc.jpg)